isomerpages/ogp-sync/_for-residents/Submitting Results for Children.md

 permalink: /for-residents/children-results
 description: ""
 ---
-If you are travelling with a child who:
+If you are submitting results for a child who
 * is required to take a Rapid Antigen Test, and
 * has a Singapore-issued identification number (i.e. NRIC/FIN)